c3lang/c3-web/src/content/docs/FAQ/rejected-ideas.md

 A fundamental concept in C3 is that data is not "active".
 This is to say there is no code associated with the data implicitly unlike constructors and destructors in an object oriented language.
 Not having constructors / destructors prevents RAII-style resource handling, but also allows the code to assume the memory can be freely allocated and initialized as it sees fit, without causing any corruption or undefined behaviour.

 There is a fundamental difference between active objects and inert data, each has its advantages and disadvantages.
 C3 follows the C model, which is that data is passive and does not enforce any behaviour.
-This has very deep implications on the semantics of the language and adding constructors and destructors would change the language greatly, requiring modification of many parts of the language altering.
+This has very deep implications on the semantics of the language and adding constructors and destructors would change the language greatly, requiring modification of many parts of the language.

-For that reason constructors and destructors will not be considered for C3.
+For that reason, constructors and destructors will not be considered for C3.

 ### Unicode identifiers